 Every surfer dreams of the surf trip of a lifetime.
-Chasing the undiscovered wave peak, travelling with our best friends, tasting local gastronomy and naming new secrets spots.
-The surf travel is always in the to-do list of the surfer, but it is not always possible to schedule it.
+Chasing the undiscovered wave peak, travelling with our best friends, tasting local gastronomy and naming new secrets spots are part of the irresistible lure of surfing.

 There's a unique adventure in all surf trips.
-Surfers forget their daily habits and travel through their own imagination.
-It's very important to plan the wave journey even if you want to free yourself from strict rules and schedules.
+Surfers forget their daily habits and travel through their own imaginations.
+It's very important to plan a wave journey at least once in your surfing life; if only to free yourself from rigid rules and schedules.

 1. Check tires, oil, gas, water and lights of your car.

-3. Boxers, board shorts, beach towel and sun cream.
+3. Pack boxers/underwear, board shorts, beach towel and sun cream.

-10. Check house keys, turn off gas and water.
+10. Check for house keys, and turn off the gas and water before leaving the house.

 Hawaii, California, Australia, Indonesia, Portugal, France, Spain, Mexico, Brazil and Fiji are some of the most thrilling surfing destinations.
-Set a daily budget, learn more about the local culture and go for it.
+Set a daily budget, learn about the local cultures you will be visiting, and go for it.

-Finally, respect the local surfers.
-Try to be gentle, make friends, share waves and a beer, have fun, exchange contacts and invite them to visit you home country.
-Surfing is all about that.
+As a final word, respect the local surfers wherever you go.
+Try to be gentle, make friends, share waves and a beer, have fun, exchange contacts and invite them to visit your home country.
+Surfing is all about joy.